martinchristen/pyRT/CONTRIBUTING.md

 We'd love for you to contribute to our source code and to make pyRT even better than it is today!

+There are several ways to support this project, constribute, test, document, ...

+Some contribution examples:

+* Implement new renderers
+* Support new geometry types
+* Implement new lighting models
+* Create some cool rendering examples (2D/3D or whatever)
+* Help to increase the project health score!

 ## Got a Question or Problem?